proflamyt/300days-of-hacking/Topic39/PaddingOracle/README.md

 ## Padding Oracle Attack AES CBC

-I was working on a CTF earlier this weekend and encountered a web application that uses encrypted values as its cookie.
-When manipulated, the web app gives verbose error output, telling you exactly what’s wrong with your encryption.
+I was working on a CTF earlier this weekend and encountered a web application that uses AES CBC encrypted values as its cookie.
+When manipulated, the web app gives verbose error output, telling you exactly what’s wrong with your ciphertext during decryption (including padding errors).

 This meets all the criteria for a padding oracle attack.
 I decided to dig up my old implementation of this attack, but I couldn’t find it.
 I could have sworn I had it written down somewhere—this isn’t the first time I’m encountering this attack in a CTF, lol.
 Alas, I couldn’t find it, so I decided to craft a new implementation and write about it.